Doubling first time user retention for an established notebook app

 Strategy or implementation?
 Yes.

-The team explained that they were conflicted: they needed some short-term wins, but also a way to think longer term about the product strategy.
-Would we be able to balance it all at once?
-I put together a two-track plan.
+The team was conflicted: they needed some short-term wins, but wanted to think longer term about the product strategy, so I put together a two-track plan.
 We would immediately start with a heuristic analysis to identify quick wins on the onboarding and overall usability of the app.
 Once that was rolling, we could take a step back and assess the broader strategic goals.
-With a quick contract in place I got started.

 The key for me was to quickly identify our quick wins, get ahead of the dev team on designs, establish a rhythm in our sprints, and then begin to think more broadly about how the app could fit into a larger re-think of the business as a whole.